amandavhernan/enviro_complaints/README.md

 - [ ] Adjust message format, figure out why the first line doesn't appear
 - [ ] Add GitHub Actions workflow
 - [ ] Build updatable datasette database

+## Update | 3/19/23

+I currently have a partially finished bot.
+After break, I want to experiment with the formatting of the bot's messages.
+I specifically want to make the messages more engaging and easier to read.
+I would also like to incorporate some kind of visual element into the bot's message.
+The main blocker I'm experiencing is that I'm not entirely confident that what I have will work properly and if it's the most efficient way to build my bot.
+My bot is currently set to run once a day.
+In addition to sending messages on Slack, my ideal bot would also update data on an accompanying site that displays analysis and graphics such as maps or charts.

+Some of my stretch goals include:
+* Improve bot's message format
+* Learn how to incorporate images or graphics into bot's message
+* Use GitHub Actions to build an updatable site